Crack, what is it?

 - Respiratory complications

-Signs You Need Treatment for Crack Drug Addiction
+Signs You Need Treatment for a Crack Addiction

 Crack is a powerful stimulant drug, and while it was more popular among recreational drug users in the 1980s, it still remains a problem.
 Crack is an especially potent form of the drug cocaine.
 When someone uses crack, they can become addicted very quickly.